Cross-dressing: Non-Western history

-Western History
+Western history

+In Ashkenaz Moses Isserles (1520-1572) writes, "There is a custom to wear masks on Purim, for men to wear women’s clothing, and for women to wear men’s clothing." clearly he saw masks and cross-dressing as common enough to be mentioned as standard custom.

 In the British and European context, theatrical troupes ("playing companies") were all-male, with the female parts undertaken by boy players.

 The Rebecca Riots took place between 1839 and 1843 in West and Mid Wales.
 They were a series of protests undertaken by local farmers and agricultural workers in response to unfair taxation.
 The rioters, often men dressed as women, took their actions against toll-gates, as they were tangible representations of high taxes and tolls.
 The riots ceased prior to 1844 due to several factors, including increased troop levels, a desire by the protestors to avoid violence and the appearance of criminal groups using the guise of the biblical character Rebecca for their own purposes.
 In 1844 an Act of Parliament to consolidate and amend the laws relating to turnpike trusts in Wales was passed.

 A variety of historical figures are known to have cross-dressed to varying degrees.
 Many women found they had to disguise themselves as men in order to participate in the wider world.
-For example, Margaret King cross-dressed in the early 19th century to attend medical school, as none would accept female students.
+For example, it is postulated that Margaret King cross-dressed in the early 19th century to attend medical school, as universities at that time accepted only male students.
 A century later, Vita Sackville-West dressed as a young soldier in order to "walk out" with her girlfriend Violet Keppel, to avoid the street harassment that two women would have faced.
 The prohibition on women wearing male garb, once strictly applied, still has echoes today in some Western societies which require girls and women to wear skirts, for example as part of school uniform or office dress codes.
-In some countries, even in casual settings, women are still prohibited from wearing traditionally male clothing.
-Sometimes all trousers, no matter how loose and long, are automatically considered "indecent", which may render their wearer subject to severe punishment, as in the case of Lubna al-Hussein in Sudan in 2009.
+Cross-dressing practices existed within both an evolving social and cultural environment up until cross-dressing laws became a prevalent part of controlling gender normativity and expression.